 Her broad experience at OMA provided an important foundation for her current position, in which she both oversees daily operations and curates rotating exhibitions of textile arts for a university museum with a pedagogical mission.
 The Funk Center promotes interest in art on campus and in the surrounding communities by designing exhibitions and educational programs that offer substantial learning in a non-traditional environment.
 Navaroli began her work with the Center shortly after its founding, giving her a unique opportunity to grow with the institution – first within administration and now also as curator.

-My environment is dynamic and the ability to adapt quickly and to communicate effectively – skills finessed during my graduate career – have been essential.
+My environment is dynamic and having the ability to adapt quickly and to communicate effectively – skills finessed during my graduate career – has been essential.
 In addition, my work as the director/curator of an academic museum (a position I did not anticipate, but nonetheless prepared for through my Art History studies) requires a diverse skill set: conducting research, developing exhibition content and presenting lectures, while also handling the administrative duties of managing staff and interdepartmental relationships – tasks that still seem easy compared to writing three research papers at once!

 Navaroli has curated many exhibitions at the Funk Center, including Light and Shadow: Contemporary Fiber Art, which presented abstract weavings, embroideries and installations by South Korean artist Hye Shin, and Reimagined: Innovations in Fiber, an exhibition of Miami-based contemporary artists who use experimental materials.
 She curated the current exhibition Flora & Fiber, which runs through August 26, 2017, from the Center’s permanent collection.
 In addition, Navaroli is preparing to present alongside fellow FSU alumna and Florida Tech Director of University Museums, Carla Funk (M.A. ’96), at the Association of Academic Museums and Galleries Annual Conference in Eugene, Oregon this summer.